Text Classification module

 Removing tags

-Once a page has been tagged, you can remove some or all of the tags by selecting the page and clicking the Modify tags action in the Pages app.
+Once a page is tagged, you can remove tags by selecting the page and clicking the Modify tags action in the Pages app.

 In the dialog box that opens, you can remove individual tags or click Remove all tags.

 Note that content tagging currently has an issue when creating tags of words with accented characters.
 For example, Genève is tagged as Gen-ve.
-This means that searching for the tag Geneve or Genève will not return any results.
-The issue is being tracked here: CONTTAGS-69 No support of special characters SELECTED.
+This means that searching for the tag Geneve or Genève doesn’t return any results.
+The issue is tracked here: CONTTAGS-69 No support of special characters.

 Feedback